President of Georgia: Oath

 Prior to assuming office, on the third Sunday after the election day, the newly elected president of Georgia addresses the people and is required to take the following oath of office:

 Immunity

 The president of Georgia enjoys immunity.
 No one shall have the right to detain or bring criminal proceedings against the president of Georgia while in office.
-Security of the President of Georgia is provided by the Special State Protection Service.
+Security of the president of Georgia is provided by the Special State Protection Service.

 Standard

 The standard is adapted from the national flag of Georgia, charged in the center with the Georgian coat of arms.
 Copies of the standard are used inside the president's office, at the Chancellery Building, other state agencies, and as a car flag on vehicles bearing the president within Georgian territory.

 History of office

 After Georgia formally seceded from the Soviet Union on 9 April 1991, the Supreme Council voted, on 14 April, to create the post of executive president, and appointed Zviad Gamsakhurdia to the office pending the holding of direct elections.
 In the nationwide elections to this post, on 26 May 1991, Gamsakhurdia won a landslide victory, becoming the first president of the Republic of Georgia.
 Gamsakhurdia was ousted in a military coup d'état on 6 January 1992.
 He continued to function as a president-in-exile until his death in a failed attempt to regain power on 31 December 1993.

 In the post-coup absence of legitimate power, a position of the head of state was introduced for Georgia's new leader Eduard Shevardnadze on 10 March 1992.
 After the adoption of a new Constitution on 24 August 1995, the post of president was restored.
 Shevardnadze was elected to presidency on 5 November 1995, and reelected on 9 April 2000.
 He resigned under pressure of mass demonstrations known as Rose Revolution on 23 November 2003.
 After Nino Burjanadze's brief tenure as an acting president, Mikheil Saakashvili was elected on 4 January 2004.
 He did not serve his full first term, but voluntarily resigned to defuse tensions in the aftermath of the 2007 Georgian demonstrations and brought the presidential elections forward from the original date in autumn 2008.
 He was reelected on 5 January 2008.
-The president's executive powers were significantly curtailed in favor of the prime minister and the Government in a series of amendments passed between 2013 and 2018.
+The president's executive powers were significantly curtailed in favor of the prime minister and the government in a series of amendments passed between 2013 and 2018.
 After the election of Giorgi Margvelashvili to presidency in October 2013, Georgia finalized its transition to a parliamentary republic.
 In November 2018, Salome Zourabichvili, became Georgia's first female president in permanent capacity and, according to the new constitution, the last president to be elected by a direct vote.
-In view of these changes, she is set to serve a term of six years.